Roger Pryor (actor)

 Roger Pryor (August 27, 1901 – January 31, 1974) was an American film actor.

 Early years

-The son of bandmaster Arthur Pryor, Roger Pryor was born in New York City, New York.
+Roger Pryor was born in New York City the son of bandmaster Arthur Pryor and Maud Russell.
 He had a brother, Arthur Pryor Jr., who was also a bandmaster.
 Pryor attended the Dwight School in New York.
 While there, he became so interested in performing on stage that "he and the school parted company by mutual consent."